From $44K to $72K in 22 Weeks: The Decision Framework System That Prevents Paralysis

 Problem 3: Team Initially Bypassed Frameworks

-Week 4, Day 2.
-Team member escalates the decision to Bodhi that the framework should have handled.
-Asked why I didn’t use the framework.
-Response: “Didn’t trust it” and “Felt safer to ask you.”
+Week 4, Day 2: a team member escalated a decision to Bodhi that the framework should have handled.
+When he asked why they didn’t use the framework, the response was, “Didn’t trust it” and “Felt safer to ask you.”

 Realizes: Framework adoption requires trust demonstration.